 Moment of force is the product of force and the distance of the force from the point of interest.

 If this moment of force tries to twist the member then we call it twisting moment or torsional moment and if this moment of force tries to bend the member then we call it bending moment.

 When a body is strained it tries to resist that by generating internal stresses.
 Stress is the resistance offered by a body to the external force.

 When a beam bends the concave face of the beam is under compression and the convex face is under tension.
 These compressive and tensile strains produce compressive and tensile stresses (resistance) in the beam respectively.
 The couple formed by these resistive forces is termed as moment of resistance.

-Ultimate Moment of Resistance
+What is Ultimate Moment of Resistance?